sossut/SSSF-week3/README.md

 # SSSF week 3 exercise.
 Submit to Oma

-Convert the REST API from last weeks assignment to use MongoDB and Mongoose
+Convert the REST API from last weeks assignment to GraphQL.

 ## Getting started